-Assistant Professor, Department of Sociology & Anthropology, Concordia University
+Associate Professor, Department of Sociology & Anthropology, Concordia University

-Martin French is an Assistant Professor with the Department of Sociology & Anthropology at Concordia University.
+Martin French is an Associate Professor with the Department of Sociology & Anthropology at Concordia University.
 His research examines the social dimensions of technology with an empirical focus on communications & information technology (CIT).
 It emphasizes the broader social and political contexts of CIT, focusing especially on risk, surveillance, privacy, and social justice.
 Recently, Martin has embarked on a study of efforts to regulate ‘dangerous’, ‘risky’, and ‘contentious’ forms of digitally-mediated consumption.
 A key set of questions underlying this study concerns what might be termed the ‘gamblification’ of games, the incorporation of addictive, gambling-like retention mechanics into digital games.